und3f/devchallenge-2023-spreadsheet/README.md

 docker build --target test .
 ```

-Also you may locally execute tests by running:
+Also you may execute tests locally by running:

 ```
 go test ./...
 ```

 ## Run

+To start application simply run

 ```
 docker compose up